 Johns Hopkins University

-Jennifer Elisseeff is Professor of Biomedical Engineering at Johns Hopkins University.
-Her former posts include: Fellow, Pharmacology Research Associate Programme at the National Institute of General Medical Sciences; in 2001, Assistant Professor, Biomedical Engineering Department at Johns Hopkins University; in 2004, Co-Founder of Cartilix, a start-up treating orthopaedic disease.
-She is a Fellow of the American Institute for Medical and Biological Engineering, a Member of the Scientific Advisory Board: Bausch and Lomb; Cellular Bioengineering and author of over 80 articles, book chapters and patent applications.
-Elisseeff is the recipient of several awards including: Carnegie Mellon Young Alumni Award; Arthritis Investigator Award from the Arthritis Foundation; Top Innovator, Technology Review (2002).
-She holds a Bachelor's degree from Carnegie Mellon University and a PhD in Medical Engineering from Harvard-MIT Division of Health, Sciences and Technology.
+Bachelor's degree, Carnegie Mellon University; PhD in Medical Engineering, Harvard-MIT Division of Health, Sciences and Technology.
+Formerly: Fellow, Pharmacology Research Associate Program, National Institute of General Medical Sciences; 2001, Assistant Professor, Biomedical Engineering Department, Johns Hopkins University; 2004, Co-Founder, Cartilix, a start-up treating orthopaedic disease; 2010, Co-Founder, Aegeria.
+2008, Fellow, American Institute for Medical and Biological Engineering.
+Member, Scientific Advisory Board: Bausch and Lomb; Cellular Bioengineering.
+Author of over 125 articles, book chapters and patent applications.
+Recipient of awards: Carnegie Mellon Young Alumni Award; Arthritis Investigator Award, Arthritis Foundation; top innovator, Technology Review (2002).